DUI in Pinellas County, FL

 - 1 other misdemeanor charge.

-Officers who participated in the DUI Wolf Pack operation including deputies with the Pinellas County Sheriff’s Office in the Patrol Operations Bureau, STEP Unit, DUI Enforcement Unit, and Traffic Enforcement Unit.
+Officers who participated in the DUI Wolf Pack operation included deputies with the Pinellas County Sheriff’s Office in the Patrol Operations Bureau, STEP Unit, DUI Enforcement Unit, and Traffic Enforcement Unit.
 Officers with the Florida Highway Patrol and local law enforcement agencies also participate.

 The Pinellas Remove Intoxicated Drivers (RID) organization provided food and drinks for the law enforcement officers participating in the event.
-Other non-profit organizations involved in the DUI enforcement operations included the Chaplains Outreach Ministries, the Suncoast Safety Council, and Mothers Against Drunk Driving (M.A.D.D.).
+Other non-profit organizations involved in DUI enforcement operations included the Chaplains Outreach Ministries, the Suncoast Safety Council, and Mothers Against Drunk Driving (M.A.D.D.).

-Contact Information:Suncoast Safety Council, Inc.1145 Court Street
+Contact Information:Suncoast Safety Council, Inc. 1145 Court Street

 Clearwater, FL 33756